ReneVolution/renevolution.github.io/_posts/2013-03-16-how-to-install-ffmpeg-on-mac-os-x.markdown

 **Install FFmpeg**

 Now we are nearly done as all prerequisites are now installed and we can start installing FFmpeg.
 As there are many options when installing FFmpeg, a command you should know about is brew options <Formula> .
-This will show you all available options for the fromula you are going to install which will be in this case "ffmpeg".
+This will show you all available options for the formula you are going to install which will be in this case "ffmpeg".
 So in our case, brew options ffmpeg will print the following information to your screen:

     reneVolution$ brew options ffmpeg